Visit

 A screen shot of a map, depicting the location of the Art Shanty Projects.
 A blue marker indicates Art Shanty Projects on the northwestern part of Lake Harriet (Bde Unma).
 There are also red markers indicating ATMs and banks.

-Pets (mostly dogs!)
+PETS (mostly dogs!)

 PSA about dogs + public art in particular: